Search for:

 Current systemeRehistro system

 In case of any deficiency or concern raised by the Commission, the NPC will send the PIC or PIP a list of matters to be complied with.
-This list is sent to the registered DPO’s email address.Once the additional documentary requirements have been prepared, scanned copies must be sent by email to the NPC at [email protected].If deficiencies are identified in the submitted requirements, the NPC will send the PIC or PIP a list of matters to be complied with, which the PIC or PIP may readily upload to the eRehistro system.
+This list is sent to the registered DPO’s email address.Once the additional documentary requirements have been prepared, scanned copies must be sent by email to the NPC at registration@privacy.gov.ph.If deficiencies are identified in the submitted requirements, the NPC will send the PIC or PIP a list of matters to be complied with, which the PIC or PIP may readily upload to the eRehistro system.

 Author

-Bienvenido Marquez III is a partner and head of Quisumbing Torres' Intellectual Property, Data and Technology Practice Group.
+Bienvenido Marquez III is a partner in Quisumbing Torres' Intellectual Property, Data and Technology Practice Group.
 He also co-heads the Consumer Goods & Retail Industry Group and is a member of the Technology, Media & Telecommunications Group.
 He participates in initiatives of Baker & McKenzie International of which Quisumbing Torres is a member firm.
-He is a member of Baker McKenzie's Asia Pacific Intellectual Property Steering Committee and the Asia Pacific Intellectual Property Business Unit for Brand Enforcement.
+He is a member of Baker McKenzie's Asia Pacific Intellectual Property Business Unit for Brand Enforcement.
 He is immediate Past President of the Philippine Chapter of the Licensing Executives Society International (2019-2021), and is currently co-chair of the LESI Asia Pacific.
 He is also a member of the Anti-Counterfeiting Committee of the International Trademarks Association (INTA).
-Bien has vast experience in handling IP enforcement litigation, trademark and patent prosecution and maintenance, copyright, data privacy, information security, IT, telecommunications, e-commerce, electronic transactions, cyber security and cybercrime.
-He has been consistently ranked as a leading individual for Intellectual Property and TMT in Legal 500 Asia Pacific, Chambers Asia Pacific, asialaw Leading Lawyers, Managing IP Stars, Asia IP, and World Trademark Review.
-He was also recognized as a Volunteer Service Awardee by INTA in 2018.
+He has been appointed as member of the INTA Asia Global Advisory Council (GAC) for 2022 to 2023, making him the only Philippine representative on the council.

 Author